Steering Rack

 Fittings and Fixtures

 A collection of nuts'n'bolts.
-Lets hope there
+Lets hope there are none left over at the end. |

 This meant that I could swap out all the odd sized bolts that I'd been using to get things in place.
 One wishbone for instance was held in place by a pencil and a cable tie.